BillyOh.com

 5. Shiplap

 Shiplap is widely used for constructing the exterior of garden buildings, including sheds.
-It’s known for its cut out grooves, and its easy-to-install properties.
+It’s known for its cut-out grooves and its easy-to-install properties.

 6. MDF